 Much of his focus is now on The David Foster Foundation, which helps Canadian families meet the additional non-medical expenses involved when their child needs a transplant (which are not covered by healthcare plans).

-To date, The David Foster Foundation has helped more than 700 families cope with the costs of this difficult time.
+To date, The David Foster Foundation has helped more than 700 families.

 For his philanthropic efforts, David was honored by the Juno Awards in 2019.